 Ensure you book your tickets well in advance.

-The closest airport to the pick up point is Bagdogra airport.
+The pick up point is Bagdogra airport.

 Sepi → New Jalpaiguri

 The trek ends at Sepi.
 Indiahikes arranges transport from Sepi to Bagdogra Airport at an additional cost.
 It costs Rs.
 5,500 from Sepi to Bagdogra Airport.
 It will be shared among your co trekkers in the same vehicle.

 It takes approximately 6-6.5 hours to Bagdogra Airport.
 You will reach Bagdogra Airport by 7 pm.